From the safety of the bank, it’s easy to forget just how powerful the water of even a relatively small river like the Pigeon River can be.

 - Website: smokymountainrafting.com

-- Insider tip: Coupons and other discount packages available
+- Insider tip: Coupons and other discount packages are available

 3. River Rat Tubing and Whitewater (Hartford, TN – Pigeon River)